 The Association capitalizes the salary and other costs incurred in the creation of the UCLA History Book.
 The Association regularly reviews the recoverability of the capitalized costs based on expected future revenues.
+The History Book was completed and has been fully marketed in fiscal year 2012.
+For the years ended June 30, 2012 and 2011, the Association wrote off \$157,678 and \$0 of capitalized costs, respectively.
+The amount written off represents the excess of the capitalized costs in relation to the reassessment of expected future revenues.

-For the year ended June 30, 2011, the Association determined that the expected future revenues were more than the capitalized prepublication costs as of June 30, 2011 and did not write down any capitalized costs during the year.
-In future years, the Association will write down the capitalized costs in an amount equal to the actual revenue recognized during each year, also factoring in any relevant reassessment of the remaining expected future revenues.
-The prepublication costs are expected to be fully amortized in five years and are included in the prepaid expenses and other asset line item in the accompanying Statements of Financial Position.
+In future years, the Association will continue to write down the capitalized costs in an amount equal to or greater than the actual revenue recognized during each year, also factoring in any relevant reassessment of expected future revenues.
+The prepublication costs are expected to be fully amortized in four years and are included in prepaid expenses and other asset line item in the accompanying statements of financial position.